-- Climate: over the last week, there was light rainfall along the Murray and the coast. - Three Month Forecast: for December 2017 to February 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slightly increased probability of being above average in the south east.
-Maximum and minimum temperatures are expected to be above average in the south of the state.
-According to the BOM as of 5/Dec/17, the La Niña has formed, suggesting that rainfall patterns are likely to be above average for the upcoming months until autumn and that summer will be humid. - Tidal: a small set of high tides are due over 19-20/Dec that may induce some Aedes vigilax hatching.
-However, these tides are predicted to be only 1.75 and hatching may not occur.
+- Climate: over the last week, there was light rainfall along the Murray, the ranges and the coast. - Three Month Forecast: for January to March 2018, rainfall predictions for NSW are for an increased chance of above average precipitation for most of the state, with an increased probability towards the coast.
+Maximum and minimum temperatures are expected to be below average, particularly along the coast.
+According to the BOM as of 19/Dec/17, the La Niña continues, suggesting that rainfall patterns are likely to be above average for the upcoming months until autumn and that summer will be humid. - Tidal: a small set of high tides occurred over 19-20/Dec and did surpass the predicted height, which may trigger some Aedes vigilax hatching along the coast.
 The next larger set of tides are due over 31/Dec to 6/Jan with tides up to 2.07m forecasted. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Nov 2017.
-Both theories have aligned towards conditions associated with past MVEV outbreaks, but the models are not suggestive of an epidemic. - Mosquito Numbers Inland: mosquito numbers were 'low' at all sites except Griffith where the numbers were 'very high'. - Mosquito Numbers Coast: mosquito numbers were 'high' at the north coast sites and Gosford, although densities of Aedes vigilax remain 'low'. - Mosquito Numbers Sydney: most locations produced a 'low' mosquito catch. - Arboviral Isolates: there have been no isolates to date. - Chicken Sentinel Flocks: there were no seroconversions. - Human Notifications: for the current fiscal year, there have been 217 RRV and 35 BFV notifications, this is around average for recent years.
+Both theories have aligned towards conditions associated with past MVEV outbreaks, but the models are not suggestive of an epidemic. - Mosquito Numbers Inland: mosquito numbers have increased this week, with 'high' or greater numbers from several locations. - Mosquito Numbers Coast: mosquito numbers continue to be 'high' at the north coast sites and Gosford, although densities of Aedes vigilax remain 'low'. - Mosquito Numbers Sydney: mosquito numbers tended to be higher this week with some 'medium collections. - Arboviral Isolates: there have been no isolates to date. - Chicken Sentinel Flocks: there were no seroconversions. - Human Notifications: for the current fiscal year, there have been 226 RRV and 39 BFV notifications, this is around average for recent years.